Fort Lauderdale & Miami Bankruptcy Lawyers

 able to help thousands of consumers and business owners in South Florida

-not only get a fresh start, but often save their homes and benefit by
+not only get a fresh start, but often save their homes and benefit from

 hundreds of thousands of dollars in principal reductions and mortgage

-lien strip offs.
-Frequently, people will come to Loan Lawyers for a free
+Frequently, people will come to Loan Lawyers for a free consultation with

-and restructure their debt through employing strategic bankruptcy applications,
+- Restructure their debt through employing strategic bankruptcy applications

 Schedule your free consultation today.